Thinking about AFCA?

 What you need to get started

-Bring the basics that help make the complaint clear and usable from the start, including receipts or statements, screenshots and emails, a timeline of events, contact attempts, and the outcome you want.
+Bring the basics that help make the complaint clear, including receipts or statements, screenshots and emails, a timeline of events, contact attempts, and the outcome you want.

 Start with Ajust